chengyi-chris/HIBP-IPFE/README.md

 1. SDH+21 - Information Science - [Hierarchical identity-based inner product functional encryption](https://doi.org/10.1016/j.ins.2021.05.062)

-The code implement of Hierarchical identity-based puncturable inner product functional encryption
+The code implemention of Hierarchical identity-based puncturable inner product functional encryption

-For bilinear-pairing scheme (SDH+21 and ours), we implement them by using PBC library with Type-A pairing (160, 512) for 80-bit security.
+For the bilinear-pairing scheme (SDH+21 and ours), we implement them by using PBC library with Type-A pairing (160, 512) for 80-bit security.

 ## Required library